 Serving and freezing

 When you’ve finished steaming, the shumai should be plump and dense to the touch.
-Serve the shumai immediately with a side of soy sauce and chili sauce.
+Serve the shumai immediately with a side of soy sauce and chile sauce.
 You can also freeze cooked shumai in an airtight container.

 To reheat shumai, wet a paper towel and wrap the shumai with the towel on a plate.
 Place it in the microwave and cook in 30-second intervals until it’s hot.
 Try not to overcook it or it will become tough.